SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 - The default external network NIC of a virtual machine (the virtual network card that comes with it when it is created) can be directly bound to multiple external IP addresses for Internet access, and the external IP address connected to the IDC physical network can be bound to realize physical network connection, and the security group can control the north-south traffic of the virtual machine while building a secure and reliable hybrid access environment.
 - The ENI of a virtual machine is added to different VPC networks and subnets to implement refined network management and inexpensive failover solutions, and the security group is bound to the ENI to ensure the security of VPCs and virtual resources in multiple dimensions through security group rules.
 - Virtual machines join the same VPC network as UDB and URedis services to meet the connection scenarios of business applications, databases, and cache services.
-- Virtual machines with the same VPC network can access the Internet or IDC data center network through NAT gateway and public IP connection, share the external IP address, and provide external services through DNAT port mapping.
+- Virtual machines with the same VPC network can access the Internet or IDC data center network through NAT gateway and public IP connection, share the external IP address, and provide external services through DNAT (Destination Network Address Translation) port mapping.
 - Virtual machines from the same VPC network are added to the ULB backend service nodes in the private network to provide load balancing services within the VPC network.
 - Virtual machines with the same VPC network are added to the ULB backend service node of the Internet, and the Internet IP address associated with the ULB is combined to provide the Internet load balancing service.
 - Virtual machines of the same VPC network can be interconnected with virtual machines of different VPC networks on the private network through IPSecVPN Gateway to achieve interconnection between VPCs.